akheron/jansson/doc/apiref.rst

 .. function:: size_t json_string_length(const json_t *string)

-   Returns the length of *string* as a UTF-8 encoded string, or zero if *string* is not a JSON string.
+   Returns the length of *string* in its UTF-8 presentation, or zero if *string* is not a JSON string.

 .. function:: int json_string_set(const json_t *string, const char *value)